How we communicate with you

 PostInfrequently to send promotional mail about blood donation and correspondence re medical mattersTo provide you with up-to-date information on blood donation and to communicate with you following a clinic visit.

-EmailInfrequently to respond to donor queries, communicate about research projects and keep donors up-to-date about new developmentsTo answer your queries, ask for your input in research projects and send you an ezine
+EmailInfrequently to respond to donor queries, communicate about service evaluation and research projects;invite donors to participate in surveys and keep donors up-to-date about new developmentsTo answer your queries, ask for your input on or participation in service evaluations and/or research projects and send you an ezine

 Social mediaSocial media platforms are monitored and updated Monday to FridayTo communicate with donors via Facebook and Twitter, sharing inspirational stories about donors and patients and general information on blood donation.